sseanik/python-cheatsheet-1531/README.md

 ### Dictionary Initialisation

-Similar to structs from C, Dictionaries are basically a collection key value 'pairs' of (potentially different) data types
+Similar to structs from C, Dictionaries are basically a collection key value 'pairs' of (potentially different) data types.

 ```python
 # Initialising a dictionary